David Mundell: Parliamentary career

-Constituency issues
+Mundell was re-elected as MP for Dumfriesshire, Clydesdale and Tweeddale at the 2010 general election with an increased vote share of 38% and an increased majority of 4,194.
+Following the election, he was given the non-cabinet role of Parliamentary Under-Secretary of State for Scotland.
+On 9 June 2010, Mundell was appointed a Privy Counsellor.

+At the 2015 general election, Mundell was again re-elected, with an increased vote share of 39.8% and a decreased majority of 798.

-In 2015, Mundell opened a food bank in the Dumfries and Galloway constituency, which adjoins his own and was at the time represented by the Scottish National Party's Richard Arkless.
+In July 2015, Mundell opened a food bank in the Dumfries and Galloway, which it is adjacent to his own constituency and was at the time represented by the Scottish National Party's Richard Arkless.
 After the opening, Mundell was escorted from an angry anti-austerity demonstration by police.
 Mundell, who had previously denied that welfare reform changes were behind the increased demand for food banks, was accused of hypocrisy by opponents who said the opening was "nothing to celebrate".
-Mundell said he was willing to work with all local organisations who wanted to eradicate poverty.

-Trade envoy
+In the Brexit referendum, Mundell supported Britain remaining within the EU.
+Following it, he became a part-time member of the cabinet committee working on strategies for Brexit.

+At the snap 2017 general election, Mundell was again re-elected, with an increased vote share of 49.4% and an increased majority of 9,441.
+He was again re-elected at the 2019 general election, with a decreased vote share of 46% and a decreased majority of 3,781.

 On 23 August 2021, Boris Johnson appointed Mundell as the UK's trade envoy to New Zealand.
 On 6 July 2022, he resigned from his position as Trade Envoy following the Chris Pincher scandal, amid the July 2022 United Kingdom government crisis.

+Mundell was again re-elected at the 2024 general election, with a decreased vote share of 33.9% and an increased majority of 4,242.